Permanent Magnet Motor vs Induction Motor: Which Is Better?

 Drive tech + sensorless control

-I see drive technology advancing quickly.
-Sensorless control now allows motors to run with high precision without mechanical sensors.
-This reduces maintenance and improves reliability.
-I use new estimation methods and observer techniques, such as Kalman filters, to control motors at low speeds.
+Drive technology is advancing quickly.
+Sensorless control can allow motors to operate with high precision without mechanical position sensors, which may reduce maintenance and improve reliability.
+Estimation methods and observer techniques, such as Kalman filters, are often used to improve control at low speeds.

 Efficiency standards pushing adoption